It looks like surrogacy could be an amazing option for you!

 You likely already know how amazing your spouse is, but her decision to become a gestational carrier is a truly beautiful and selfless one.

-While family is more than biology, it is important to many intended parents to have a child that shares their DNA.
+While family is more than biology, it is important to many intended parents to have a child who shares their DNA.
 For some, it makes them feel closer to their child, or the feeling of having created something from themselves.
 By choosing to become a surrogate, your wife is becoming the catalyst for these intended parents to have the family of their dreams.

 If your partner wants to work with a surrogacy agency, she will be compensated for her services.
 Compensation is rarely the driving factor for most surrogates, but it is a helpful benefit.